tphoney/drone_playground/README.md

 To try this build.
 In the settings of this repo in you drone ui.
 Set the path for the drone file to `./java/.drone.yml`

-For more advanced information on Java builds go here `https://docs.drone.io/pipeline/kubernetes/examples/language/java/`
+For more advanced information on Java builds go [here](https://docs.drone.io/pipeline/kubernetes/examples/language/java/)

-## (optional) Running and installing Drone in AWS using Github as the git provider
+## Running and installing Drone in AWS using Github as the git provider

 **THIS IS NOT RECOMMENDED FOR PRODUCTION** **THIS IS NOT RECOMMENDED FOR PRODUCTION**